-Medicaid defines cosmetic surgery as services that are intended primarily to change or improve a Member's physical appearance that would be considered within a normal anatomic variation and are not covered.
-Please check State mandates and health plan regulations regarding coverage and exclusions for cosmetic services.
-Mandates and/or regulations supersede this policy.
+Marketplace defines cosmetic surgery as services that are intended primarily to change or improve a Member's physical appearance that would be considered within normal anatomic variation and are not covered.
 The following procedures and services for the treatment of gender dysphoria may be considered cosmetic and/or not medically necessary, including but not limited to:

-- Blepharoplasty removal of redundant skin of upper and/or lower eyelids and protruding periorbital fat

-- Chin Augmentation

-- Collagen Injections

-- Cricothyroid Approximation voice modification that raises the vocal pitch by simulating contractions of the cricothyroid muscle with sutures

-- Facial Feminizing Procedures

-- Hair Removal / Hair Transplantation (e.g., electrolysis, laser hair removal)\\ - Laryngoplasty reshaping of laryngeal framework (voice modification surgery) - Liposuction removal of fat - Lip Enhancement, Reduction, Lift and Lip Filling - Mastopexy breast lift - Rhinoplasty reshaping of nose - Trachea Shave / Reduction Thyroid Chondroplasty reduction of the thyroid cartilage - \\ Electrolysis or laser hair removal sessions may be considered medically necessary for skin graft preparation for genital surgery.
+- Blepharoplasty removal of redundant skin of upper and/or lower eyelids and protruding periorbital fat. - Chin Augmentation - Collagen Injections - Cricothyroid Approximation voice modification that raises the vocal pitch by simulating contractions of the cricothyroid muscle with sutures. - Facial Feminizing Procedures - Hair Removal / Hair Transplantation (e.g., electrolysis, laser hair removal) - Laryngoplasty reshaping of laryngeal framework (voice modification surgery) - Liposuction removal of fat - · Lip Enhancement, Reduction, Lift, and Lip Filling - Mastopexy breast lift - Rhinoplasty reshaping of nose. - Trachea Shave / Reduction Thyroid.
+Chondroplasty reduction of the thyroid cartilage

 DOCUMENTATION REQUIREMENTS.
 Molina Healthcare reserves the right to require that additional documentation be made available as part of its coverage determination; quality improvement; and fraud; waste and abuse prevention processes.
 Documentation required may include, but is not limited to, patient records, test results and credentials of the provider ordering or performing a drug or service.
-Molina Healthcare may deny reimbursement or take additional appropriate action if the documentation provided does not support the initial determination that the drugs or services were medically necessary, not investigational or experimental, and otherwise within the scope of benefits afforded to the member, and/or the documentation demonstrates a pattern of billing or other practice that is inappropriate or excessive.
+Molina Healthcare may deny reimbursement or take additional appropriate action if the documentation provided does not support the initial determination that the drugs or services were medically necessary, not investigational, or experimental, and otherwise within the scope of benefits afforded to the member, and/or the documentation demonstrates a pattern of billing or other practice that is inappropriate or excessive.